leorfernandes/chatbot-demo/RENDER_DEPLOY.md

 - This is normal for free tier after 15 minutes of inactivity
 - Simply wait 30-60 seconds for it to wake up

-Your chatbot demo is now live and ready for your Firstep interview! 🎉
+Your chatbot demo is now live and ready for interviews! 🎉